usegalaxy-eu/website/index-ml.md

 ## Interactive Environments

 You have done the heavy lifting and now want to use your coding skills inside Jupyter or RStudio?
-Work on data
+Work on data with the following:

 Tool | Description | Reference
 --- | --- | ---